gabrielmoral/aws-solution-architect-associate-exam-notes/VPC.md

 They are virtual devices, horizontally scaled, redundant and highly available.
 Two types of VPC endpoints:

 - Interface Endpoints.
 - Gateway Endpoints
   - Amazon S3
   - DynamoDB

+**Egress-only Internet gateway**

+It allows outbound communication over IPv6 from your instances in your VPC to the Internet.
+It blocks the Internet from initiating an IPv6 connection with your instances.